OnePlus Nord 2 5G review: unboxing and first impression of the smartphone

 The first test photos with the OnePlus Nord 2 are available here

-The battery shows very good values in the first test.
-In everyday life I get almost 90 hours SoT with 6 Hertz and a connected smartwatch, with WarpCharge 65 this is from 30 to 0 in about 100 minutes Procent recharged.
+The battery showed very good values in the first test.
+In everyday life, I get almost 90 hours of SoT at 6 Hertz and with a connected smartwatch, and with WarpCharge 65 it is recharged from 30 to 0 percent in around 100 minutes.

 The battery of the OnePlus Nord 2 does a good job on the first impression.
 (Screenshot: TechnikNews)